Meta-Representational Predictive Coding: Neuroscience-Informed Self-Supervised Learning: Related Work

 In learning useful representations \cite{bengio2013representation} or latent embeddings of input data, a wide variety of SSL/SSRL methods have been studied and developed \cite{geiping2023cookbook}.
 Recent approaches, particularly those that can be labeled as ``joint-embedding architectures'' \cite{bardes2021vicreg}, can be broken down roughly into a few general categories: contrastive approaches, information-maximizing / regularization approaches, or those which are driven by particular heuristics \cite{grill2020bootstrap,richemond2020byol,chen2021exploring}.
 Contrastive methods focus on constructing objectives that pull/attract embeddings of similar inputs (e.g., images) closer to one another and push embeddings of dissimilar inputs away from each other.
-These schemes strongly rely on either: \begin{itemize}[noitemsep,nolistsep] \item \textbf{1)} an effective mining process for uncovering dissimilar images within a batch \cite{chen2020simple} or memory bank \cite{he2020momentum}; \item \textbf{2)} the design of a useful synthetic process that creates out-of-distribution or negative data examples \cite{hinton2022forward,ororbia2023predictive}; or, \item \textbf{3)} a quantization/clustering scheme \cite{caron2018deep} that assigns embeddings of dissimilar data patterns to different clusters within a unit sphere. \end{itemize} Information-maximization SSL methods use objective functions that decorrelate and orthogonalise variable/dimension pairs within an joint-embedding of latent vectors; this is argued to (indirectly) maximize the information content of embedding vectors \cite{bardes2021vicreg,geiping2023cookbook}.
+These schemes strongly rely on either: \begin{itemize}[noitemsep,nolistsep] \item \textbf{1)} an effective mining process for uncovering dissimilar images within a batch \cite{chen2020simple} or memory bank \cite{he2020momentum}; \item \textbf{2)} the design of a synthetic process that creates out-of-distribution or negative data examples \cite{hinton2022forward,ororbia2023predictive}; or, \item \textbf{3)} a quantization/clustering scheme \cite{caron2018deep} that assigns embeddings of dissimilar data patterns to different clusters within a unit sphere. \end{itemize} Information-maximization SSL methods use objective functions that decorrelate and orthogonalise variable/dimension pairs within an joint-embedding of latent vectors; this is argued to (indirectly) maximize the information content of embedding vectors \cite{bardes2021vicreg,geiping2023cookbook}.
 Generally, these methods focus on either: \textbf{1)} driving the normalized cross-correlation matrix of the two embeddings (of two different, yet complementary inputs, e.g., two transformations of an image) produced by the architecture towards the identity \cite{zbontar2021barlow,bardes2021vicreg}, or \textbf{2)} whitening and spreading out embedding vectors (of input) across the unit sphere \cite{ermolov2021whitening}.
-Although MPC does not encode explicit objectives that directly maximize information, its focus on encouraging ``resonant'', predictive sub-representations of different, dynamically-selected (temporally and spatially adjacent) subsets of input via a cross-stream message passing passing scheme brings it closest to regularization-based SSL approaches, e.g., the JEPA family \cite{garrido2024learning,bardes2024revisiting}.
+Although MPC does not encode explicit objectives that directly maximize information, its focus on encouraging ``resonant'', predictive sub-representations of different, dynamically-selected (temporally and spatially adjacent) subsets of input via a cross-stream message passing scheme brings it closest to regularization-based SSL approaches, e.g., the JEPA family \cite{garrido2024learning,bardes2024revisiting}, as well as latent predictive learning \cite{halvagal2023combination}.
+Future efforts should investigate how the various biological mechanisms under-pinning MPC circuitry, such as its mechanisms for inducing lateral competition or topology-weighting of its inter-stream predictions of innovations, aid in mitigating potential dimensional collapse of the underlying neuronal activities.